+4.3.
 Focus on biases on the statistical uncertainties of local tallies in the R1 test cases

 The previous configurations were used also to analyse the bias on the uncertainties of the local tallies.
-In the case of the R1 test case, Fig. [BIASU] shows that the apparent uncertainties naturally follow the trivial scaling of the central limit theorem.
+In the case of the R1 test case, Figure 18 shows that the apparent uncertainties naturally follow the trivial scaling of the central limit theorem.
 Thus, these uncertainties are maximal wherever the neutron concentrations are maximal (center of the core, far from the leaking boundaries) and they are minimal close to the leaking boundaries.

-When only one pin-cell of the R1 test case is simulated, with reflective boundary conditions at each of its sides, the apparent uncertainties are flat almost everywhere, while the true uncertainties are high close to each of the two sides (see Fig. [BIASU2]).
+When only one pin-cell of the R1 test case is simulated, with reflective boundary conditions at each of its sides, the apparent uncertainties are flat almost everywhere, while the true uncertainties are high close to each of the two sides (see Figure 19).
 More strikingly, the central limit theorem works nicely to predict the scaling of the apparent uncertainties as a function of the number of generation, but it fails for to predict the scaling of true uncertainties.
 Therefore, the ratio between true and apparent uncertainties gets unbounded in the limit of high number of generations.

 This clearly indicates that: